13588112254/littlefs/SPEC.md

 ## Some quick notes

 - littlefs is a block-based filesystem.
 The disk is divided into an array of evenly sized blocks that are used as the logical unit of storage.

-Block pointers are stored in 32 bits.
+- Block pointers are stored in 32 bits, with the special value `0xffffffff` representing a null block address.

 - In addition to the logical block size (which usually matches the erase block size), littlefs also uses a program block size and read block size.
-  These determine the alignment of block device operations, but aren't needed for portability.
+  These determine the alignment of block device operations, but don't need to be consistent for portability.

-- By default, any values in littlefs are stored in little-endian byte order.
+- By default, all values in littlefs are stored in little-endian byte order.

-- The littlefs uses the value of `0xffffffff` to represent a null block address.

 ## Directories / Metadata pairs

-Metadata pairs form the backbone of the littlefs and provide a system for distributed atomic updates.
+Metadata pairs form the backbone of littlefs and provide a system for distributed atomic updates.
 Even the superblock is stored in a metadata pair.

 As their name suggests, a metadata pair is stored in two blocks, with one block